Bird Conservancy of the Rockies

 Chief Conservation Scientist (Fort Collins, CO)

 Brandt earned a Bachelors of Wildlife Biology from Unity College in (1999) and then went on to get a Ph.D. from the University of Missouri-St. Louis in (2008).
 Brandt’s dissertation focused on the demography and social behavior of tropical lekking birds.
 Prior to joining Bird Conservancy, Brandt worked for a decade as a research scientist for the Smithsonian Migratory Bird Center focusing on the conservation and behavior of birds across their annual cycle.
-Brandt has published over 50 peer-reviewed papers on a diversity of topics including urban ecology, migration ecology, landscape ecology and behavioral ecology.
+Brandt has published over 50 peer-reviewed papers on a wide array of topics including urban ecology, migration ecology, landscape ecology and behavioral ecology.
 Brandt enjoys the outdoors in his free time through hiking, running, and doing landscape and astrophotography.

 (202) 297-7318